|

 8. iguana

-large herbivorous tropical American arboreal lizards with a spiny crest along the back; used as human food in Central America and South America
+large tropical American arboreal lizard with a spiny crest

 After all, "no one was claiming that [the] newly discovered plays were likely to join the magical company of The Glass Menagerie, A Streetcar Named Desire, Cat on a Hot Tin Roof or Night of the Iguana."